Key Takeaways

 Conclusion

 Pentecostal funeral traditions offer a unique and powerful perspective on death.
-By reframing the end of life as a "Homegoing," these services provide a blend of emotional release and spiritual triumph.
+By reframing the end of life as a "Homegoing," these services provide a mix of emotional release and spiritual triumph.
 Whether through the thunderous sound of a gospel choir, the modern convenience of a QR-code memorial, or the communal bond of the Repast, the goal remains the same: to celebrate a life lived in faith and to look forward to a heavenly reunion.

 Need help with estate logistics?